Shoulder Impingement Syndrome: Causes and Treatment

 For example, impingement of the supraspinatus tendon can result in difficulty lifting the arm above the shoulder, while impingement of the subscapularis tendon can make it difficult to rotate the arm sideways (or reach across the body).

-Sometimes the impingement may be occurring at the Acromio-Clavicular Joint (AC joint) which can cause pain when lifting the arm beyond 90 degrees sideways or across the body.
+Sometimes the impingement may be occurring at the Acromio-Clavicular Joint (AC joint due to degeneration in the joint) which can cause pain when lifting the arm beyond 90 degrees sideways or across the body.

-These muscles may atrophy over time.
+The shoulder muscles may weaken and atrophy over time.
 This can result in difficulty lifting objects, weakness during overhead activities, and even difficulty with simple daily activities like combing your hair or reaching behind your back.

 Tests for Shoulder Impingement Syndrome